 WHAT WE PROVIDE

-Supplemental groceries are offered to our food-insecure neighbors on a monthly basis at no cost.
+Supplemental groceries are offered to our food-insecure neighbors on a bi-weekly basis at no cost.
 We are a neighbor-choice pantry, allowing them to take an active part in the shopping experience by choosing from the products we provide.
 These include fresh produce, frozen meats, baked goods, and dairy items in addition to non-perishable groceries.
-There is a Personal Care room with soap, shampoo, toothpaste, toothbrushes, deodorant, feminine hygiene items, baby wipes and diapers.
-We also have a selection of adult and children's clothing at a separate location.
+There is a Personal Care room with soap, shampoo, toothpaste, toothbrushes, deodorant, feminine hygiene items, baby wipes, and diapers.

 OUR OPERATING HOURS